-A Complainant or Respondent with a disability who requires accommodation in the complaint, investigation, hearing, or any other phase of the process is responsible for disclosing the need for accommodation to the Title IX

-Coordinator.
-The Title IX Coordinator may consult with the Director of Enrollment and Disability Officer in deciding whether to grant a disability accommodation request.
+A Complainant or Respondent with a disability who requires accommodation in the complaint, investigation, hearing or any other phase of the process is responsible for disclosing the need for accommodation to the Title IX Coordinator.
+The Title IX Coordinator may consult with the Disability Officer in deciding whether to grant a disability accommodation request.